FirefoxMetzger/async-tamer/README.md

 ## Author's Note

 > **Note**: This section is quite philosophical and more about why this package
 > exists and less about how you use it.
-It's the "ramblings of an old man",
+It's the "ramblings of an old man"
 > so I won't tell anyone if you choose to skip it :)

 If you read about python's asyncio library online you will find that people generally approach the library with a performance mindset.
-However, only some actually see this benefits materialize.
-This results in mixed, but often negative sentiment about the library ranging from asyncio being "fake parallelism" or "too complicated to use" to being "useful but very niche".
+However, only some actually see its benefits materialize.
+This results in mixed, but often negative sentiment about the library ranging between asyncio being "fake parallelism", "too complicated to use", or "useful but very niche".

-In my mind, this sentiment typically traces back to three reasons that let users believe that asyncio should be used like threads:
+In my mind, this sentiment is typically caused by a mix of three reasons that lead users to believe that asyncio should be used like threads:

-1. Users think that asyncio uses thread-level parallelism.
+1. Users think that asyncio uses thread-level parallelism under the hood and/or is used to implement green threads.
 2. Asyncio uses thread-like semantics (see the table at the end).
 3. A lot of online documentation and tutorials point out that `async/await` gives massive performance boosts over thread-based webserver implementations.

-Writing asynchronous code while thinking about threads is not wrong ... but it's incomplete and - in my opinion - missdirected.
+Writing asynchronous code while thinking about writing threads is not wrong ... but it's incomplete and - in my opinion - missdirected.
 Why?
 Because they are two different kinds of parallelism.
 Threadding takes a big block of work, slices it into smaller chunks, and works on multiple of them in parallel across multiple cores. `Async/await` takes a big block of work, flags periods of busy waiting and reorders instructions to minimize idle time.
 In other words, threadding uses thread-level parallelism (duh!) and `async/await` uses instruction-level parallelism.
 Both are forms of parallelism but they are **NOT** the same thing.

 |                 | Threads                  | Async/Await          |
 | --------------- | -------------------------| -------------------- |